-Thematic priority areas 1-8 are based on the thematic challenges and priorities from the OG{21} strategy that lie within the scope of the PETROMAKS programme.
+Thematic priority areas 1-8 are based on the OG{21} strategy that lie within the scope of the PETROMAKS programme.
 Thematic priority area 9 is based on the PETROMAKS programme's own strategy for HSE research, for which the programme receives funding from the Ministry of Labour.
 The thematic priority areas are described in greater detail in the attachments to this work programme.